vs2961/trie-slingshot/server/README.md

 The CLI uses python [requests](https://docs.python-requests.org/en/master/), and interacts with the server's various endpoints with POST requests to perform operations.

-The server does support GET requests as well, but it is recommended to use POST requests to avoid unexpected bugs.
+The server supports GET requests as well, but all curl commands + CLI requests use POST for consistency.

 ## About